Gaussian lower bound for the Neumann Green function of ageneral parabolic operator: Introduction

-We are interested in gaussian two-sided bounds for the Neumann Green function associated to the operator $L$.
+We are interested in establishing a Gaussian lower bound for the Neumann Green function associated to the operator $L$.
 More specifically, denoting by $G$ the Neumann Green function for $L$, we want to prove an estimate of the form